Michal-Szczepaniak/TinyWatchy/docs/Adding_watchface.md

 ### `drawMenuTitle()`, `drawMenuDescription` methods

 This methods draw menu title and description.
 Make sure you give it enough space so that it won't interfere with your watchface.
-Please don't cut it, I will standardise maximum length on later date.
+Do not cut it.
 They are used for UX, interfacing with features.

+Title has max length of 10 characters, while description has 20.
+You can verify if they don't interfere with your ui, by using UI test in settings.

 > _display->getTextBounds()